 Established in 2008, LVPPA Metro Charities, now known as the Law Enforcement Assistance Fund (LEAF), is a 501(c)(3) not-for-profit organization that helps the surviving families of Southern Nevada law enforcement officers killed in the line of duty.
 Following a line-of-duty death, the charity reaches out to the families of all former members of the Las Vegas Police Protective Association, including Metropolitan police officers, deputy city marshals and municipal court marshals.

-Through fundraising events such as the annual Peacekeepers’ Kids 5K, payroll deductions and corporate and personal donations, LVPPA Metro Charities raises and collects funds to give survivors financial assistance with unforeseen needs, higher education opportunities, birthdays and holiday gifts.
+Through fundraising events, payroll deductions and corporate and personal donations, LVPPA Metro Charities raises and collects funds to give survivors financial assistance with unforeseen needs, higher education opportunities, birthdays and holiday gifts.
 All proceeds go directly to survivor families in need.
 The charity also receives a $5,000 monthly donation from the LVPPA.
 Following a tragedy, the goal is to help families get back on their feet, care for themselves to achieve self-sufficiency and regain and maintain hope for a positive future.

-Under the oversight of the board of directors, the charity also contributes funds to children’s and LVPPA members’ athletic teams, the annual Peacekeepers’ Kids 5K, Horses for Heroes program and other activities and organizations.
+Under the oversight of the board of directors, the charity also contributes funds to children’s and LVPPA members’ athletic teams and other activities and organizations.